No prep, no mess activities keep preschoolers busy with less work for parents

 6. Guess the Animal

 We love to play this easy game where we take turns doing an animal impersonation and the others guess the animal.
-We might have originally gotten the idea from Daniel Tiger, but I’m not sure.
+We might have originally gotten the idea from a Daniel Tiger episode, but I’m not sure.

 Watching preschoolers impersonate animals is endlessly cute and very fun.
 It’s so simple, requires no supplies, no preparation, and doesn’t make a mess.